university-subject/Computer-Science/data-structure/data-structure-in-c-note.md

-collected and noted by JingShing
+collect and note by JingShing

 # Data Structure in C